Decay of correlations and thermodynamic limit for the circular Riesz gas: Introduction

 \end{theorem} Combining the CLT of \cite{boursier2021optimal} and the convergence result of Theorem \ref{theorem:convergence}, we can additionally prove a CLT for gaps and discrepancies under the $\Riesz_{s,\beta}$ process.
-Let $\zeta(s,x)$ be the Hurwitz zeta function.
+Let $\zeta(s,x)$ the Hurwitz zeta function (see for instance \cite{berndt}).

 \begin{theorem}[Hyperuniformity of the $\Riesz_{s,\beta}$ process] Let $s\in (0,1)$.
 Under the process $\Riesz_{s,\beta}$, the sequence of random variables

 converges in distribution to $Z\sim \mathcal{N}(0,\sigma^2)$ as $K$ tends to infinity with